Bagel heaven is located on Bathurst Street, about two blocks away from my grandparents’ house in Toronto.

 They won’t deliver to Thetford or Medford (hey! this is the first time I’ve noticed that my sister I and I both live in “ford”s!).
 What can we do?
 The only possible choice (aside from a weekend road trip to Toronto) is to try to make them ourselves.

 We’re not the first to attempt this.
 Gryfe’s has other loyal fans and at least one of them did his darned best to infiltrate Gryfe’s and get the actual recipe.
-You can read his account here.
-[August 19, 2015 Update: A reader let me know that the original link is broken (thank you!); Hillel has moved his recipe post here.]
+Although you can no longer read Hillel Cooperman’s account and recipe online, I can offer you a PDF of that recipe, with a few of my own tiny changes and notes.

 Anyway, this past weekend, Laurel and I both attempted to recreate the Gryfe’s bagel in our home kitchens.